Find Disability Images for Inclusive Visual Designs

 Copyright Goran Bogisevic / Photocase.com, all rights reserved

-What does this translate to in stock photography?
-People with real disabilities as models, performing in real everyday life situations, from buying groceries and travelling with the family to working an executive position or behind a counter.
+What does this translate to in-stock photography?
+People with real disabilities as models performing in real everyday life situations, from buying groceries and traveling with the family to working in an executive position or behind a counter.

 Older man with boy riding on electric vehicle for disabled on promenade